SilasHofer/Ticketing-System/README.md

         Allowed Logout URLs http://<server_ip>:<port>
         ```

-        5. Hit next until you get "You're all set!" and then go to **Applications settings**.
+        5. Hit next until you get "You're all set!" and then **go to Applications settings**.

         6. copy the **Domain** and scroll down to **Allowed Callback URLs**.

             Add `http://<domain>/login/callback` with a comma between the two URLs.

         7. Click **Save**.

+        8. go to **Connections** and uncheck google-oauth2

     2. Go to **Applications > APIs > Auth0 Management API > Machine To Machine Applications**.